damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

   ```
-  The stuctural model consist the native file format that provide the modifying a design for designers
+  The stuctural model consist the native file format that provide the modifying a design for designers.
   - CAD files
     - Native file format
   ```